 Complete required tasks prior to public hearing

 - Mail notices to property owners of record within 500 feet of the business’ premises.

 - Schedule inspections with multiple agencies, if ready.

 - Attend a public hearing At the public hearing, the Liquor Commission will hear testimony for or against your application and approve or deny your application.

-After completing final inspection with signatures from required agencies, you will pay for your license if applicable.
+After passing final inspection from required agencies, pay the annual license fee:

 - The cost of your annual license can range from $150.00 to $1,200.00 depending on the class of license issued.

 - The $50.00 application fee paid at the start of the process will be applied to the cost of the license.

 The cost of a liquor license depends on its class and kind (see table below).
 Other costs are the initial $50.00 application fee, $5.00 online service fee, and the cost to publish a notice of a public hearing in a local newspaper.
 Please be prepared to remit a $200.00 publication deposit on the day of your scheduled interview with the licensing officer.